 Gelato from Gelarto Rosa

-We know gelato is available everywhere now but this place in Budapest probably serves the prettiest ones.
-They make your gelato cones into roses, need I say more?
+We know Gelato is available everywhere now, but this place in Budapest probably serves the prettiest ones.
+This the prettiest food on this Budapest Food Guide for sure.
+They make your Gelato cones into roses, need I say more?
 They have amazing flavors and there is always a line out the door.

 Restaurant: Gelarto Rosa, Szent Istvan Ter 3, 1051, Budapest.